John Wolf Brennan: Career

 Brennan was born in Dublin, Ireland.
 His family moved to Switzerland when he was seven years old.
-He began taking piano lessons at age eleven, played bass guitar in a rock band in 1970, then played keyboards in a jazz-rock band.
+He began taking piano lessons at age eleven, played bass guitar in a rock band in 1970, and later keyboards in a jazz-rock band.
 He studied at the University of Fribourg (late 1970s), Swiss Jazz School in Bern (1975–79), the conservatory in Lucerne (1979–84), and the Academy of Church and School Music (1985–87).
 His brother Peter Wolf, a singer, saxophonist, flautist, and oboist, founded the progressive rock band Flame Dream in 1977.
 During the same year Brennan founded the free jazz group Freemprovisations, which included Peter Schärli.
 Two years later he formed the band Impetus.

-From 1980 to 1984, he played in Impetus and the Mohrenkopf Afro-jazz band from 1980 to 1982 in Triumbajo with Ushma Agnes Baumeler and Barni Palm.
+From 1980 to 1984, he played in Impetus and the Mohrenkopf Afro-jazz band, while also performing in Triumbajo with Ushma Agnes Baumeler and Barni Palm from 1980 to 1982.
 During the 1980s he also worked with Corin Curschellas, Christy Doran, and Urs Leimgruber.
 In 1988, he worked in New York City for six months, then founded the quartet Pago Libre the following year.

 Early in the 1990s he worked with Lindsay Cooper, Daniele Patumi, and Tscho Theissing and established the SinFONietta ensemble in 1991.
 In 1993, he worked with American drummer Alex Cline in the quintet Shooting Stars & Traffic Lights.
 Russian hornist Arkady Shilkloper joined Pago Libre and recorded the albums Pago Libre (1996), Stepping Out (2006), PlatzDADA!
 (2008) and Fake Folk (2009).

 In 1997, he lived in London and worked with Julie Tippetts, Evan Parker, and Chris Cutler in HeXtet, which set to music poems by Seamus Heaney, Edgar Allan Poe, and Theo Dorgan.
 In 1999 he toured in Finland with Ivo Perelman and worked with Gianluigi Trovesi, Gianni Coscia, and Daniele Patumi in the quartet Euradici.

 Brennan worked with clarinetist Gene Coleman for the Momentum albums and with Christy Doran and Patrice Heral in the group Triangulation, where he developed "comprovisation", a term he coined in 1989.
 He released the solo albums The Beauty of Fractals (1989), Pictures in a Gallery (2006), and The Speed of Dark (2009).
 Following his album The Well-Prepared Clavier (1998), he developed prepared piano techniques, creating non-electronic sounds such as "arcopiano", "pizzicatopiano", "tamburopiano", and "sordinopiano".